Primitive Technology - "The original digital technology". Watts, 2000

 Primitive Technology - "First, not worst" Scott Silsby, 1998

-“Primitive technologies are skills, tools and knowledge with worldwide prehistoric context, employed to solve complex problems, utilizing resources found in nature.”
+“Primitive technologies are skills, tools and knowledge with worldwide prehistoric context, employed to solve simple and complex problems, utilizing resources found in nature.”
 David Wescott, 2019

 pri·mal – 1. relating to an early stage in evolutionary development;